6 Antioxidants in Coffee You Probably Didn’t Know Existed.

-Everybody wants a good coffee.
-One reason is that coffee is potentially the biggest source of antioxidant power the world over.
-The other reason is, well, because good coffee is addictive; in a good way.
+Everybody wants great coffee.
+One reason that can make coffee great is that it potentially has the biggest source of antioxidant power in the world.
+The other reason is, well, because great coffee is addictive; in a great way.

 Although researchers are still en route to justifying things 100 percent, antioxidant properties in coffee can help in losing weight, prevent diabetes and protect one from some forms of cancer – all of which are major health issues faced by an alarmingly expanding number of people across the globe.